 TL;DR

-- Dr. Russell Barkley’s “30% rule” estimates this delay averages about 30%, so a 10-year-old with ADHD might have self-regulation skills closer to those of a 7-year-old.
+- The 30% rule: Dr. Russell Barkley estimates that people with ADHD are roughly 30% behind neurotypical peers in self-regulation, so a 10-year-old with ADHD might have executive function closer to a 7-year-old.

 What Is ADHD Executive Age?